neams-th-coe/cardinal/doc/content/source/tallies/scores_triggers.md

 For more information on the specific meanings of these various scores, please consult the [OpenMC tally documentation](https://docs.openmc.org/en/stable/usersguide/tallies.html).
-The names of the tally auxvariables added by the [OpenMCCellAverageProblem](OpenMCCellAverageProblem.md) can be modified by specifying a name for each score in `tally_name`.
+The names of the tally auxvariables added by the [OpenMCCellAverageProblem](OpenMCCellAverageProblem.md) can be modified by specifying a name for each score in `name`.

 This tally is capable of controlling OpenMC execution through the use of [tally triggers](https://docs.openmc.org/en/latest/pythonapi/generated/openmc.Trigger.html?highlight=trigger).
-Tallies currently support active batch termination through a relative error indicator, which can be enabled by setting `tally_trigger` to `rel_err` for each score in the tally.
+Tallies currently support active batch termination through a relative error indicator, which can be enabled by setting `trigger` to `rel_err` for each score in the tally.
 Scores which do not need to control active batch termination can have a value of `none` set.
-If enabled, an appropriate relative error must be set for each score in `tally_trigger_threshold`.
+If enabled, an appropriate relative error must be set for each score in `trigger_threshold`.

 Certain aspects of tally results can be output as auxiliary variables to the mesh: